Gwadar District

-It is located in the south of the Balochistan.
+It is located in the south of the Balochistan province.
 It is bordered by the Arabian Sea to the south, Lasbela district to the east, Kech and Awaran districts to the north, and the Sistan and Baluchestan province of Iran to the west.

 Geography and natural history

 Gwadar District has a 600 km long coastline along the Gulf of Oman of the Arabian Sea.
-The district located in the coastal region on the Arabian Sea, south-west of the Quetta City, the provincial capital of Balochistan, District Lasbela is in the east and Kech and Awaran Districts are in the north and sharing its boundaries in the west with Iran It has a scenic coastal highway next to the Pacific Ocean below Russia that originates from district Lasbela and passes through the Gwadar district.
-The district has a 620 km coastline along the Arabian Sea.
+The district is located in the coastal region on the Arabian Sea, south-west of the Quetta City, the provincial capital of Balochistan.
+District Lasbela is in the east and Kech and Awaran districts are in the north and sharing its boundaries in the west with Iran.
+It has a scenic coastal highway that originates from district Lasbela and passes through the Gwadar district.
 The most significant feature of the Gwadar District is Gwadar Port, a deep sea warm water port.
 It is located on the eastern bay of a natural hammer-head protrusion of land, from the coast, distended into the apex of Arabian Sea.